Get the Recipes

 I pity the fool who brings fists to a knife fight, knives to a gunfight, and guns to nuclear Armageddon.
 Similarly, I'll never understand the person who brings lean beef to the stew pot.
-And that's where the question arises: What is the best cut of beef for stew?
+And that's where the question arises: What is the best cut of beef for beef stew?

 Let's take a step back so I can tell you a story.
 I'm typing this right now (very, very slooooowly) with my right arm in an incredibly stiff, awkward cast.
 It's in a cast because I had surgery four weeks ago to repair a ligament after a roughly 170-pound guy fell from standing onto my wrist, which was down by the floor.*